Globular cluster: Consequences

 The blue stragglers appear on the H–R diagram as a series diverging from the main sequence in the direction of brighter, bluer stars.
-White dwarfs (the final remnants of some Sun-like stars), which are much fainter and somewhat hotter than the main-sequence stars, lie on the bottom-left of an H–R diagram.
+White dwarfs (the final remnants of some Sun-like stars), which are much fainter and somewhat hotter than the main-sequence stars, lie on the bottom-left of a H–R diagram.
 Globular clusters can be dated by looking at the temperatures of the coolest white dwarfs, often giving results as old as 12.7 billion years.
 In comparison, open clusters are rarely older than about half a billion years.
 The ages of globular clusters place a lower bound on the age of the entire universe, presenting a significant constraint in cosmology.
 Astronomers were historically faced with age estimates of clusters older than their cosmological models would allow, but better measurements of cosmological parameters, through deep sky surveys and satellites, appear to have resolved this issue.

 Studying globular clusters sheds light on how the composition of the formational gas and dust affects stellar evolution; the stars' evolutionary tracks vary depending on the abundance of heavy elements.
 Data obtained from these studies are then used to study the evolution of the Milky Way as a whole.